Jim Sillars: 'I'm in despair' about Yes movement

 Mr Sillars made his comments while appearing in conversation with the former Labour MSP Neil Findlay at the Stand New Town Theatre today.

-Nicola Sturgeon has said that if the Supreme Court rules Holyrood can stage Indyref2 under its exisiting powers it will be on 19 October 2023.
+Nicola Sturgeon has said that if the Supreme Court rules Holyrood can stage Indyref2 under its existing powers it will be on 19 October 2023.

 If the Court forbids it, the First Minister has said she will fight the next general election as a "de facto referendum" on independence instead.